 Interface Description Factory Reset Restore the default settings.
 Usage: Turn on the router (ACT LED is blinking).
 Press the hole and keep for more than 5 seconds.
 When you see the ACT LED begins to blink rapidly than usual, release the button.
-Then the router will restart with the factory default configuration.
-Restart Restart the router forcefully.
-Phone (1/2) Connecters for PSTN phones.
-ISDN S0 1 Connecter for ISDN phone(s) only via ISDN phone adapter.
+Then the router will restart with the factory Phone S0 default configuration.
+Phone So Connecter for ISDN phone(s) only via ISDN phone adapter.
 Do not connect any other device to such port or connect ISDN line, otherwise the router might be damaged.
-ISDN S0 2 Connecter for ISDN line or ISDN phone adapter in particular condition.
+ISDN/Phone S0 Connecter for ISDN line or ISDN phone adapter in particular condition.
 Refer to section 2.2 for more details.
-WAN (1/2) Connecters for remote networked devices.
+Phone Connecter for PSTN phone.
+Line Connector for PSTN life line.
 LAN (1-4) Connecters for local networked devices.
+DSL Connecter for accessing the Internet through ADSL2/2+.
+WAN 2 Connecter for remote networked devices.
+USB Connecter for a USB device (for 3G USB Modem or printer).
 PWR Connecter for a power adapter.
 ON/OFF Power Switch.

-1.2.5 For Vigor2930VSn
+1.2.6 For Vigor2820VSn